morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 Crossplane has a powerful composition engine.
 By defining `Composition` resource, it can compose multiple resources from providers driven by different vendors at backend at different level from infrastructure to application.

-It also supports `CompositeResourceDefinition` resource, which is extracted from the resources to be composed, and exposed as configurable settings with well-defined type and schema.
+It also supports `CompositeResourceDefinition` (XRD) resource, which is extracted from the resources to be composed, and exposed as configurable settings with well-defined type and schema.

-Both Composition and CompositeResourceDefinition resources can be stored in git, so they can be synchronized by GitOps tool from git to target cluster.
-Based on that, you can define `CompositeResource` (XR) or `CompositeResourceClaim` (XRC), which is usually environment specific, and store it in git as well.
+Both `Composition` and `CompositeResourceDefinition` resources can be checked into git, so they can be synchronized by GitOps tool from git to target cluster.
+Based on that, you can define `CompositeResource` (XR) or `CompositeResourceClaim` (XRC), which is usually environment specific, and check it in git as well.
 After it is synchronized from git to target cluster, this will trigger Crossplane to generate the corresponding managed resources which will be detected by the providers and drive the actual application provisioning.

 ![](images/composition-and-xrd.png)